fan2/mkdocs/docs/blog/posts/arm/arm-adr2ldr.md

 LDR <Rd>, =label
 ```

-if you plan to reference labels in ***other*** sections of code, or you know that a literal table will exist and you don’t mind the extra cycles used to fetch the literal from memory.
+if you plan to reference labels in ***other*** sections of code, or you know that a literal table will exist and you don't mind the extra cycles used to fetch the literal from memory.
 Use the same caution with literal pools that you would for the construct

 ```asm
 LDR <Rd>, = constant
 ```

-Consult the Assembler User’s Guide (ARM 2008a) for more details on the use of `ADR`, `ADRL` and `LDR` for loading addresses.
+Consult the Assembler User's Guide (ARM 2008a) for more details on the use of `ADR`, `ADRL` and `LDR` for loading addresses.

 ---